csj1012/portfolio2023/src/models/blog/posts/md/four-takeaways-after-eleven-years.md

 I think this happens more in our industry than in most online spaces.
 There is social and financial incentive to "disrupt."

-Amid so many loud voices, It's important to be able to find what drives *you*, find the new techs and paradigms *you're* interested in, and let that inspiration guide you.
+Amid so many voices, it's important to be able to find what drives *you*, find the new techs and paradigms *you're* interested in, and let that inspiration guide you.

 <p class="pull">Define what *you* think is "good," be clear about that definition, and share it with others.</p>